Repello-AI/Agent-Wiz/README.md

 Open-source Python CLI and SDK toolkit for **extracting agentic workflows** from popular AI frameworks and performing **automated security analysis** using threat modeling methodologies.

-Designed for **developers, researchers, and security teams**, ShadowAgent enables the introspection of LLM-based orchestration logic to **visualize flows**, **map tool/agent interactions**, and **generate security reports** via structured models like MAESTRO.
+Designed for **developers, researchers, and security teams**, ShadowAgent enables the introspection of LLM-based orchestration logic to **visualize flows**, **map tool/agent interactions**, and **generate security reports** via structured threat modeling frameworks.

----

-## 🎯 Project Goals

-- ✅ Build parsers for major agentic frameworks (Autogen, LangGraph, CrewAI, etc.)
-- ✅ Generate standardized JSON graph representations of agent flows
-- ✅ Automate threat modeling using best-practice methodologies (e.g. MAESTRO)
-- 🔜 Extend to STRIDE, PASTA, LINDDUN, etc.
-- 🔜 Interactive graph visualizations
+## ❓ Why Should You Use It?

+In modern LLM-powered systems, agentic workflows are becoming increasingly complex — with dozens of autonomous agents, tools, and inter-agent communication chains. **ShadowAgent** helps you bring visibility, structure, and security to these otherwise opaque systems.

+### ✅ Key Benefits

-- 🔜 Agent simulation-based threat exploration
+- **🧠 Understand Complex Agent Graphs**

----
+  Automatically extract and visualize agent-tool-call flows from your existing code — no manual tracing needed.

+- **🔐 Integrated Security Analysis**
+  Get instant threat modeling reports tailored to your actual orchestration logic.
+Perfect for audits, red-teaming, or compliance reviews.

+- **📊 Developer & Researcher Friendly**
+  Simple CLI, extensible SDK, and clean JSON export — ideal for visualization, automation, or integrating with CI/CD pipelines.

+- **🧩 Framework Agnostic**
+  Works with all major LLM orchestration stacks like Autogen, LangGraph, CrewAI, LlamaIndex, Swarm, and more.

+- **📈 Built for Scale & Insight**
+  ShadowAgent grows with your AI system.
+Whether you're prototyping or in production — it gives you introspection, fast.

-## 🧱 Supported Frameworks
+## Supported Frameworks

 The following orchestration frameworks are currently supported: